 Are you wondering what retirees do all day?
 How retirees spent their time?
 I’ll tell you all about the most popular activities among retirees in this article.

-Most retirees spending their days with leisure and sports activities and personal care (including sleep).
-According to the American Time Use Survey, retirees spent almost 16 hours a day on these activities.
+According to the American Time Use Survey, most retirees spend 16 hours a day on sports activities, leisure time and personal care (including sleep).
 Many retirees also spent a few hours a week on work-related activities.
 This is often volunteer work or a fun retirement job.

 I wrote this article to inspire you to plan your retirement with activities you love to do most.
 I’ll share some interesting facts from the American Time Use Survey done by the BLS.
 Popular activities in retirement, and why it is important to stay active once you’re retired.
 Let’s find out more!